Get "Carb Smart" at CarbSmart®! Low Carb Foods, Sugar Free, & Diabetic Foods Call us toll free at: 877-279-7091

 I had been eating and loving Splenda for several weeks when the bottom dropped out of my world.
 I was sitting at the computer one day, minding my own business and playing with the empty Splenda packet.
 I read the packet:

-I put the packet down and went back to my work.
+I put the packet down and went back to work.

-It seems that Splenda as well as most other artificial sweeteners are several hundred times sweeter that sugar.
+It seems that Splenda, as well as most other artificial sweeteners, are several hundred times sweeter than sugar.
 The amount of sucralose (Splenda) that it would take to sweeten a cup of coffee would have to be observed by the human eye with the aid of a powerful magnifying glass.
 In my case, it would take an electron microscope.
 Imagine how frustrating this would be if you got packets of sweetener with a microscopic grain of sweetener in it.

 You tear open the packet and shake it over your coffee.
 Did it go in there?
 You look into the seemingly empty packet.
 Of course, you can't see anything.
 Why did you even bother to look?
 Did it go in the coffee, or is it still in the packet?
 Maybe it's in the little strip you tore off to open the packet.
 Or maybe the draft carried it away before it reached the cup at all!
 Maybe you should just toss the whole packet into the cup and hope the sweetener will leech out, somehow.
 You see my point.